hectellian/obsidianvault/Go-Back-N ARQ.md

 2. **Receiver**: Sends an ACK for each correctly received packet.
 3. **Sender**: If it receives a negative acknowledgment (NAK) or a timeout occurs, retransmits all packets starting from the non-acknowledged one.

-##### Pros and Cons
+> [!success] Pros

-- **Pros**: Better utilization of bandwidth.
+> Better utilization of bandwidth.

+> [!failure] Cons
-- **Cons**: May result in redundant retransmissions.
+> May result in redundant retransmissions.

-#### Example
+> [!example]

-In video streaming, Go-Back-N can be used to send multiple frames ahead, with retransmission occurring only if a frame is detected to be lost or corrupted.
+> In video streaming, Go-Back-N can be used to send multiple frames ahead, with retransmission occurring only if a frame is detected to be lost or corrupted.